cesarArtezan/katacoda-scenarios-1/mongodb/step7.md

 Sorting query results is donw using the `sort()` command.
-It takes a single jso nas a parameter. to define by which field to sort, and whether to do it in ascending or descneding order.
+It takes a single json as a parameter. to define by which field to sort, and whether to do it in ascending or descneding order.

 For example, to sort by our users by age: